 “I have a better one, but I will let you finish yours first.”
-Luke and Gabe glared at each other before the younger one continued his scary story.
+The older man informed everyone.

 “They said that he’s very elastic and can crush you in his hand.
 He got scared and went to look for his friends.
 But when he entered the forest, he heard a loud scream.
 It was the girl.
 He rushed there only to find her dead against a tree.
 His other friend was not there.
-He’d vanished,” Luke continued.
-Zoe rubbed her hands together.
-It wasn’t a good story, but he was a good story teller.
-“He walked deeper into the forest and heard a scream.
+He’d vanished,” Luke animated the bad news by using his hands, “He walked deeper into the forest and heard a scream.
 He turned quickly just in time to see his friend falling at his feet.
 He was dead and covered in blood.
 That was when he saw Rubber Donni.
 He saw his long face and scarily long limbs.
 They looked into each other’s eyes before he started to run.
 He got out of the forest but the car wasn’t working.
 Rubber Donni caught him and cut his right leg.
 Slash!
 Slash!”
 He was really trying to scare them.
 Well, Henry did look scared.
 So did Alice, but for completely different reasons.

 “And he survived,” Gabe added.
-Luke nodded.
 “Shouldn’t everyone die in order to be scary?” the older friend asked.
 Luke rolled his eyes and kicked the boy.